Adventures in Asian Art

 The servant brought the inscribed half of the mirror back to the princess.
 For many days, the princess could not stop crying when she found that her husband was alive and still loved her.

 It seems to be more common these days in America for divorced couples to reconcile and get married to each other again.
-This would be a great gift if you know someone who is about to remarry their ex.
+This will be a great gift if you know someone who is about to remarry their ex.

 Filial Piety